Generic Name: dabrafenib (da bRAF e nib)

 diabetes (dabrafenib may raise your blood sugar);

 eye problems (especially a problem with your retina); or

 a genetic enzyme deficiency called glucose-6-phosphate dehydrogenase (G6PD) deficiency.

-Using dabrafenib may increase your risk of developing other types of skin cancer.
+Using dabrafenib with trametinib may increase your risk of developing a certain type of skin cancer.
 Ask your doctor about your specific risk.
-Tell your doctor if you notice any new skin symptoms such as redness, sores that will not heal, or a mole that has changed in size or color.
+Tell your doctor if you notice any new skin symptoms such as redness, warts, sores that will not heal, or a mole that has changed in size or color.

-FDA pregnancy category D. Do not use dabrafenib if you are pregnant.
+Do not use dabrafenib if you are pregnant.
 It could harm the unborn baby.
 Tell your doctor if you become pregnant during treatment.
-Use effective birth control while you are using this medication and for at least 4 weeks after your treatment ends.
+Use effective birth control to prevent pregnancy while you are using this medicine.

 How should I take dabrafenib?

 Your doctor will perform blood tests to make sure you have the correct tumor type to be treated with dabrafenib.

 Follow all directions on your prescription label and read all medication guides or instruction sheets.
 Use the medicine exactly as directed.